SergioLozano/sergiolozano.github.io/_pages/whyme.md

 }
 </style>

-# Why Me?
-Your Strategic Commercial Accelerator
+# My T-Shaped Professional Positioning Matrix

-As a **Copenhagen-based Full-Stack Product Marketing Manager** with **10+ years driving success for SaaS & on-prem products**, I bridge the gap between product innovation and market success, turning strategic vision into tangible commercial growth.
+As a **Copenhagen-based Full-Stack Product Marketing Manager** with **10+ years driving success for tech products**, I enjoy turning strategic vision into tangible commercial growth.
+How?
+Well, I do so by applying techniques from different product marketing-adjacent disciplines to bridge the gap between product innovation and real value.

-## My T-Shaped Professional Positioning Matrix
+Allow me to show you how this looks.
 The core idea behind this matrix is to define one axis that represents my broad, interconnected capabilities and another that represents a deep, impactful specialization.

 <div class="matrix-wrapper">
   <div class="y-axis-label">Driving Strategic Commercial Acceleration (Depth)</div>